Welcome to the 2nd annual Indian Creek Trail Poetry Walk!

 by Brian Johnson

-BRIAN JOHNSON lived in the Gorge from the late 80’s to the early 00’s.
-During that time, he worked, loved, played, and enjoyed the rivers, mountains, rocks and crannies of the mid-Columbia area.
+BRIAN JOHNSON lived in the Gorge from the late 1980’s to the early 2000’s.
+During that time, he worked, loved, played, and enjoyed the rivers, mountains, rocks and crannies of the Mid-Columbia Gorge.
 He has always appreciated poetry but never seriously devoted much time to writing it until he moved to New Mexico.
 Since then, he has been engaged with other poets, and written dozens of poems, including a number inspired by his time in the Gorge.
 He says that, to date, he has little interest in publishing, preferring to share and trade work with other poets as the moment and times may inspire.

 THE FOREST FOR THE TREES